 28. I Knew You Were Trouble

 Have you been in a very toxic relationship lately?
 Or are you currently in one?
 If you are, then this Taylor Swift song is the piece that you want to learn to play.
 It should help you vent all your pent-up emotions in a very nice and constructive way.
 The song is about a toxic relationship, something that many of us have gone through at some point in our lives.

 This 2012 Swift song is a real breakup banger.
-It has an up tempo beat that works so well as the foundation for its many elements.
+It has an up-tempo beat that works so well as the foundation for its many elements.
 It’s a pop rock, a dance pop, an electropop, a dubstep, and a teen pop sound all rolled into one fascinating framework.
-Imagine having your friends dancing right in your living room, while you are playing the chords of the song.
+Imagine having your friends dancing right in your living room while you are playing the chords of the song.

 The chords are very easy.
 Unfortunately, the tempo can make learning the song quite challenging at first.
 It has a 152 BPM tempo that can put a strain on the wrist, not to mention having to coordinate the down and up strumming movements.
-All is good, however, once you get the feel for the rhythm.
+All is good, however, once you get a feel for the rhythm.

 Popular Related Article: 50 Beginner Acoustic Guitar Songs

 Guitar Chords: D, G, Em, A

 If you’re looking for Taylor Swift songs that are more recent, then you’ve got to check out August.
 This is one of the tracks on her very latest album, Folklore.
 Released in July 2020, the song offers a very different Swift.
 Gone is the upbeat pop sound that people have come to equate with the songbird.
 The guitar remains a driver for the song.
 However, there is also a piano to give the music piece a more elegant melody.